 - Translating speech to text sometimes requires creative use of punctuation, but always remember the rules of good grammar.

-Adding captions to videos in Canvas
+Adding captions in Canvas or Canvas Studio

 Adding captions to YouTube videos